 Schwab defines the first three industrial revolutions as the steam-enabled transport and mechanical production revolution of the late 18th century; the electricity-enabled mass production revolution of the late 19th century; and the computer-enabled technology revolution of the 1960s.

 The Fourth Industrial Revolution (or Industry 4.0 as it is more commonly known) represents the combination of AI, robotics, cyber-physical systems, the IoT, and the Internet of Systems (IoS).
+(Bawany 2019).
 In short, it is the idea of smart factories in which machines are augmented with web connectivity and connected to a system that can visualize the entire production chain and make decisions on its own.
 In this fourth revolution, a range of new technologies will evolve that combine the physical, digital, and biological worlds (see Figure 1).
 These new technologies will impact all disciplines, economies, and industries, and even challenge our ideas about what it means to be human.

 Technological innovation is on the brink of fueling momentous change throughout the global economy, generating great benefits and challenges in equal measure.
 To thrive in this environment, Schwab argues, public-private research collaborations should increase and should be structured toward building knowledge and human capital to the benefit of all.